 The Amulet of Greater Health will boost your Constitution score to an insane 23.
 You can obtain this in the House of Hope (Devil Raphael’s realm).
 We also have an in-depth guide on How to obtain the Amulet of Greater Health in BG3.

-Tips & Tricks for the Monk Build in BG3
+Tips & Tricks for the BG3 Monk Build

-Let us take a look at a few things that you want to know about the Monk in BG3.
+Let us take a look at a few things that you want to know about the BG3 Monk Build.
 These Tips and Tricks will make it easier to enjoy a playthrough as Monk.

-Sometimes all the information above can be quite overwhelming due to the amount of text to read.
+Sometimes, all the information above for our Best BG3 Monk Build can be quite overwhelming due to the amount of text to read.
 Let’s summarize everything to give you a better overview of the BG3 Monk Build.

 Monk Mechanics